low-ghost/lister/README.md

 lister
 ======

 a listing module with pagination and filtering built in.
+Requires jQuery and low_ghost.js.

 INSTRUCTIONS